 Welding is an extremely hazardous activity which accounts for thousands of severe injuries and deaths each year in the construction industry.
 The risk of a fatal injury from a welding accident is more than four out of every thousand construction workers over a worker’s lifetime.
 The United States Department of Labor’s Occupational Health & Safety Administration (OSHA) has established a variety of regulations to try and reduce the number of workers killed and severely injured in welding accidents.
 Unfortunately, despite the efforts of OSHA, many owners and construction companies fail to follow the safety regulations established by OSHA.Safety Measures to Prevent Welding Accidents

 In order to prevent welding accidents from occurring, the New York State Department of Labor has established industrial safety codes that apply to welding operations.
 These codes include Industrial Codes §23-1.25(a), §23-1.25(b) and §23-1.2(c) which provide safety standards for the use and maintenance of welding equipment such as compressed gas cylinders, hosed and torches.
 The codes also include Industrial Code §23-1.25(d) which states the type of safety devices that must be provided to those engaged in welding:

-If you or a loved one has been seriously injured or killed as a result of a welding accident, it is critical to speak with an attorney who has a firm grasp of the various construction and labor laws.
+If you or a loved one has been seriously injured or killed as a result of a welding accident, it is critical to speak with an attorney who specializes in NYC construction accidents and has a firm grasp of the various construction and labor laws.
 The New York welding accident attorneys at Gair, Gair, Conason, Rubinowitz, Bloom, Hershenhorn, Steigman & Mackauf have an abundance of experience in representing injured construction workers.
 Please contact us today.